libp2p/docs/content/concepts/hole-punching.md

 ### Phase II: Hole punching

-1. [Circuit Relay](/concepts/circuit-relay): Establish a secure relay connection through the public Relay node.
-The node establishes a direct connection with the Relay node.
-It then requests a relayed connection to the other node through the Relay node, creating a bi-directional channel and using TLS to secure the channel.
+1. [Circuit Relay](/concepts/circuit-relay): Establish a secure relay connection through the public relay node.
+Node `A` establishes a direct connection with the relay node.
+Node `B` then requests a relayed connection to node `A` through the relay node, creating a bi-directional channel and uses TLS to secure the channel.

     ![](https://i.imgur.com/zoIWcwK.png)